DidelotK/terraform_web_app_with_nosql_database_poc/README.md

   alt="Aws corresponding architecture"/>
 </p>

-The webapp is hosted in a AWS EC2 contained in AWS Subnet contained in a AWS VPC.
+The web app is hosted in a AWS EC2 instance contained in AWS Subnet contained in a AWS VPC.
 To ensure the security we use AWS Security groups in the webapp subnet.
 This security group will ensure the role of firewall and block everything except HTTP, HTTPS, and SSH (for some specific ips).
 We use DynamoDB service for the NoSQL database.